A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 Symptoms?

 Chlamydia is a sexually transmitted infection (STI) caused by bacteria.
-You get chlamydia when you exchange fluids – specifically semen and vaginal secretions – with someone who has the bacteria in their system.
+You get chlamydia when you exchange fluids—specifically semen and vaginal secretions—with someone who has the bacteria in their system.
+It can also be passed through oral sex, meaning pharyngeal-to-pharyngeal transmission is possible, though less common.

 The chlamydia bacteria can be transferred from an infected partner during vaginal, anal, or oral sex.
 When one infected person's genitals touch someone else's body, even without penetrative intercourse, the bacteria can be transmitted from one partner to the next.
 We’ll repeat this one because it’s important: chlamydia infection can occur during oral sex if either person has the bacteria!